dlu-ch/dlb/doc/usage.rst

 Recommendations for efficiency and reliability
 ----------------------------------------------

-These recommendation describe the typical use case.
+These recommendations describe the typical use case.
 Use them as a starting point for most efficient and reliable operation. [#make1]_